 Speaking at an agri-economics briefing for agricultural journalists, Ulster Bank’s senior agriculture manager, Cormac McKervey, said conacre could not be blamed for Northern Ireland’s land fertility problems, given that most of the ground in poor condition is not even managed through the system.

 It comes as the system of letting ground comes under increased scrutiny, with critics saying it does not give farmers the security of knowing investments in the land will be returned.

 McKervey referenced John Gilliland’s Land Sustainability report, which stated that just 18% of agricultural land in the region was at its optimum fertility.

-Critics of conacre have laid the blame there; however, McKervey highlighted that just 30% of land in Northern Ireland is managed this way.
+Critics of conacre have firmly laid the blame there; however, McKervey highlighted that just 30% of land in Northern Ireland is managed this way.

-It means a significant proportion of under-performing land is either in ownership or long-term lease.
+The difference means a significant proportion of under-performing land is either in ownership or long-term lease.

 “Truthfully, I can understand why [conacre] land hasn’t been invested in,” he said.

-“Because at best a farmer only has it for 10 months – so why make the investment of lime; reseeding; fencing; and drainage?
+“Because at best a farmer only has it for 10 months – so why make the investment of lime, reseeding, fencing, and drainage?